[Moderate revision–posted 6/26/19 (replaces 12/14/17 edition)]

 c.
 A Chief of Staff and Associate Vice President for Administration who serves as the liaison between the President and other senior level administrators and oversees employee relations and other administrative offices for the university;

 d.
 A Vice President for Enrollment Management who is responsible for admissions and enrollment initiatives;

 e.
 A Vice President for Research who oversees the overall research enterprise within the university;

 f.
 An Athletic Director who oversees the intercollegiate athletic activities of the university;

-h.
-A Vice Provost for Undergraduate Education and Vice President for Institutional Diversity, Equity, and Community Engagement who has oversight of the university- wide academic support units and diversity initiatives;
+g.
+A Vice President for Institutional Diversity and Equity who has oversight of the university-wide diversity initiatives; and

 i.
 A Chief Compliance and Security Officer who provides legal counsel to the President and has oversight of compliance within the university.